ProteinDesignLab/protein-design-tutorials/de_novo_design/de_novo_design.md

 -num_trajectory 10
 -save_top 5
 ```
-`-overwrite` means that any old files with the same names as the output files will be overwritten. `-remodel:design:no_design` and `-remodel:quick_and_dirty` let us skip the design and refinement stages, respectively. `-num_trajectory 10` means that we want to run 10 Monte Carlo trajectories, and `-save_top 5` means to save and output only the top 5 scoring results by Rosetta energy.
-Here, we are running 10 trajectories, which is probably not enough .
-The number of trajectories you need to run will scale with the difficulty of your problem.
-For most sampling problems in this tutorial, we might somewhere on the order of 1e1 to 1e3 trajectories.
-Proteins that are larger or harder to design might involve adding one or two orders of magnitude to that.
-You can change the number of trajectories sampled with `-num_trajectory [int]`, or since this problem is easily parallelized, run the same command on several processors.
+`-overwrite` means that any old files with the same names as the output files will be overwritten.
+`-remodel:design:no_design` and `-remodel:quick_and_dirty` let us skip the design and refinement stages, respectively.
+`-num_trajectory 10` means that we want to run 10 Monte Carlo trajectories, and `-save_top 5` means to save and output only the top 5 scoring results by Rosetta energy.

 With these starting arguments, and all of the above files in the same directory, we can begin a sampling run:
 `/path/to/remodel.linuxgccrelease @flags`
-If you add the path to your Rosetta executables to your `.bash_profile`, you can simply run
+If you add the path to your Rosetta executables to your bash profile, you can simply run
 `remodel.linuxgccrelease @flags`

+When the run is finished, you should have five new files in your directory, named `1.pdb`, `2.pdb`, and so on.
+These are your results!
+Open them in PyMOL and see which ones fit your target fold the best.
+Since these are Monte Carlo solutions, you aren't guaranteed that any of these solutions are correct - if so, keep sampling until you get some that are.
+In this example flags file, we are running 10 trajectories, which is probably not enough - you should probably run and save about ten times that in practice.
+The number of trajectories you need to run will scale with the difficulty of your problem.
+For most sampling problems in this tutorial, we might need somewhere on the order of 1e1 to 1e3 trajectories.
+Proteins that are larger or harder to design might involve adding one or two orders of magnitude to that.
+You can change the number of trajectories sampled with `-num_trajectory [int]`, or since this problem is easily parallelized, run the same command several times on several processors.

+This stage can be the hardest part of de novo design.
+Often getting your trajectories to converge to a structure that both fits what you have envisioned and satisfies physical and chemical principles for stably folding protein structures can be very difficult.
+See this [thread on RosettaCommons](https://www.rosettacommons.org/node/10002) for some more discussion about why actually de novo designing a protein can be much more complicated than simply following this protocol.

-### Sequence design
+### 2. Sequence design

-### Final validation
+### 3. Final validation